OpenGen/GenTL/docs/mainpage.md

 ## Concepts

 Using GenTL typically involves defining your own types that adhere to a set of concepts.
-GenTL does not provide any abstract classes that define these concepts.
+Note that there is no abstract class for each of these concepts in GenTL (i.e. there is no general abstract `Trace` class).

 ### GenerativeFunction

 An object whose call operator `()` returns a BoundGenerativeFunction.

-The input to the call is called the Input and related to the InputGradient and InputChange types.
+The type of the argument to this operator is related to the InputGradient and InputChange types.

 ### BoundGenerativeFunction

-An object that is capable of generating a Trace, given a random number generator, a parameter object, and optionally a ChoiceBuffer that describes constraints that the resulting Trace should satisfy.
+An object that is capable of generating a Trace, given a random number generator (RNG), a ParameterStore object, and optionally a ChoiceBuffer that describes constraints that the resulting Trace should satisfy.

 There are two template member functions that are used to obtain Traces:

 ```
-template <typename RNG, typename Parameters>
+template <typename RNG, typename ParameterStore>
-std::unique_ptr<Trace> simulate(RNG& rng, Parameters&, bool gradient) const
+std::unique_ptr<Trace> simulate(RNG&, ParameterStore&, bool gradient) const
 ```

 ```
-template <typename RNG, typename Parameters>
+template <typename RNG, typename ParameterStore>
-std::pair<std::unique_ptr<Trace>, double> generate(RNG& rng, Parameters& parameters, bool gradient) const
+std::pair<std::unique_ptr<Trace>, double> generate(RNG&, ParameterStore&, const ChoiceBuffer&, bool gradient) const
 ```

 There are two variants that write into a reference to a trace object instead of returning a new trace object:

 ```
-template <typename RNG, typename Parameters>
+template <typename RNG, typename ParameterStore>
-void simulate(Trace& trace, RNG& rng, Parameters&, bool gradient) const
+void simulate(Trace&, RNG&, ParameterStore&, bool gradient) const
 ```

 ```
-template <typename RNG, typename Parameters>
+template <typename RNG, typename ParameterStore>
-double generate(Trace& trace, RNG& rng, Parameters& parameters, bool gradient) const
+double generate(Trace&, RNG&, ParameterStore&, const ChoiceBuffer&, bool gradient) const
 ```

 ### Trace